FransFaase/AdventOfCode2025/README.md

 ### Friday, December 12, 2025

-I feel a bit being fooled for todays puzzle.
+I feel a bit getting trolled for todays puzzle.
 At first it looked like the hardest puzzle of all, but in the end it turned out to be one of the easiest, which for my input (and I expect everybodies) could be solved with some simple counting.
 Most of the code that I wrote was not needed at all.